MikailaAkeredolu/PcLab/README.md

 # Assesmble a PC system (UML required)

-Hello,
-Before you start coding - Create your UML first.
+ - Before you start coding - Create your UML first.
 Don't forget that a UML is required !!!

 ### Part 1 - Create the following classes:
 - Create a PC class that HAS a Case , Motherboard and a Monitor